Should you learn Japanese or Korean language?

 In short, learning Japanese or Korean can be an exciting and rewarding initiative.

 But which East Asian languages should you learn?
-It is a tough choice, considering the importance of both tongues on the global stage.
+It is a difficult choice, given the importance of both languages on the global stage.

 The two are some of the most sought-after languages.
-But it depends on many factors which one to pick.
+However, picking one depends on many factors.
 Your goals, situation, and interests matter most.

-This article will compare Japanese and Korean with unique benefits and shortcomings.
-These points help you make the most appropriate choice for you.
+This article compares Japanese and Korean, highlighting their unique benefits and shortcomings.
+This information will help you make the most appropriate choice.

 So, let’s get the ball rolling!